2023 Pan American Games medal table

 The 2023 Pan American Games medal table is a list of National Olympic Committees (NOCs) ranked by the number of gold medals won by their athletes during the 2023 Pan American Games, held in Santiago, Chile from October 20 to November 5, 2023.
-Approximately 6,909 athletes from 40 NOCs and a Independent Athletes Team are participating in 425 events in 39 sports.
+Approximately 6,909 athletes from 40 NOCs and an Independent Athletes Team are participating in 425 events in 39 sports.
 A record 34 different teams won medals, surpassing the previous record of 32 in 2007.

 Sports information

-In badminton, boxing, judo, karate, racquetball, squash, taekwondo and table tennis two bronze medals will be awarded for each event.
+In badminton, boxing, judo, karate, racquetball, squash, taekwondo and table tennis two bronze medals were awarded for each event.
 In wrestling two bronze medals were awarded in 17 events with the exception of the women's freestyle 50 kg event where only one bronze medal was awarded.
-Also in bowling and fencing two bronze medals will be awarded in individual events.
+Also in bowling and fencing two bronze medals were awarded in individual events.
 A tie in the first place on women's 50 metre freestyle in swimming resulted in two gold medals and one bronze medal awarded.
 Another two ties happened: one in the men's 100 metre freestyle swimming event and women's floor in artistic gymnastics where two silvers were awarded per event.

-Therefore, the total number of bronze medals will be greater than the total number of gold or silver medals.
+Therefore, the total number of bronze medals was greater than the total number of gold or silver medals.
 The following is the medal table maintained by the official website of the games.